jurajmaj/netvis/DEVELOPMENT.md

 # Development

-This page is for contributors/maintainers working on Netvis locally.
-It covers local setup, how the app talks to the external algorithm service, and the request/response formats used by the UI.
+This page is for contributors and maintainers working on the Netvis frontend locally.
+It covers local setup, how the UI calls the external algorithm service, and the request/response formats used between the UI and the backend.

-For a user-facing overview of the app, see [README.md](README.md).
+For a user-facing overview of features and usage, see [README.md](README.md).

 ## Setup